 You can call it PPMS — or Portland Passive Male Syndrome.

-The Merc’s “Dating State of the Union” in 2016 also pointed to flakiness as a quintessentially Portland problem.
+The Merc’s “Dating State of the Union” also pointed to flakiness as a quintessentially Portland problem.
 “A lot of folks don’t seem to know what they want—which is understandable,” Amory Jane said, “but when you mix that with the stereotype of Portlanders being flakes or passive aggressive in their communication… it’s a combo that tends to lead to some confusion, annoyance, or heartache.”

 BarFly Magazine founder Jennifer Lane agrees: “I’m from New York, where people are a lot more direct about whatever they’re feeling,” she told OregonLive.
 “People here are so casual, sometimes it’s hard to tell if you’re actually on a date, or not.”